TavinWang/blog/README.md

 ## Write Articles

 1. Enable your blog repository discussions.
-2. Write a new discussion.
+2. Write a new discussion freely.

 ## Fork Guide